Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_llm_finetuning_using_cortex_ai/getting_started_with_llm_finetuning_using_cortex_ai.md

 To fine-tune the language model, we need training data that includes support ticket requests and right category labels for each of them.
 Annotations for millions of support tickets are not readily available.
 So we could leverage an existing large language model to create category labels and prepare the dataset for fine-tuning.

 Next step is to split the curated dataset into a training and a test set.
+There are two ways you can fine-tune a large language model.

+- Use Snowflake Cortex AI Studio that allows you to run fine-tuning from the UI.
+This is currently in PrPr
+- Use FINETUNE() Cortex function to run the fine-tune job using SQL queries.
+This is currently available in PuPr.

+#### Fine-tuning using Cortex AI Studio

 Once we have the training data, we could use Snowflake Cortex AI Studio to fine-tune.
 Cortex AI features a no-code fine-tuning from the UI using the `Create Custom LLM` option.

 ![CortexStudio](./assets/cortex_studio.png)